Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 object_test.test1_set to get reversed data set.
 And if there are two and above relation on same model, you need to define different ``collection_name`` for each relation.
 So ``a1`` could use ``a1.tttt`` to get the reversed data set relation to it.
-For now, Uliweb ORM will not create Foreign Key constrain, because when creating a table, if there is a foreign key constrain, the foreign table should be created first, then this table.
+For now, uliorm will not create Foreign Key constrain, because when creating a table, if there is a foreign key constrain, the foreign table should be created first, then this table.
 And it has some difficult for distributed apps.